QB Jacob Eason leaves Washington early, will enter NFL draft

 Eason was a five-star recruit out of nearby Lake Stevens, Washington, who opted to go across the country to play at Georgia.
 He started as a freshman for the Bulldogs but lost the job to Jake Fromm during his sophomore season after suffering an injury in the season opener.

-Eason sat out the 2018 season after transferring to Washington and beat out Jake Haener for the starting job during fall camp in August.
+Eason sat out the 2018 season after transferring to Washington and beat out Jake Haener for the starting job during fall camp.

 Eason completed 64.2% of his passes and had standout games early in the season against Eastern Washington, BYU and Arizona.
 His best game may have come in a loss to Oregon, in which Eason was 23 of 30 for 289 yards and three touchdowns.

+Eason has the prototypes of an NFL quarterback, standing 6-foot-5 with one of the strongest arms in college.
+But issues with consistency popped up during his collegiate career.

-“We wish Jacob nothing but the best," Washington coach Jimmy Lake said.
+“We wish Jacob nothing but the best," Lake said.
 “He was a terrific teammate who worked very hard in his two years as a Husky.
 I'm looking forward to watching him succeed at the next level.”

 More AP college football: https://apnews.com/Collegefootball and https://twitter.com/AP_Top25